datagrok-ai/public/help/access/file-shares.md

 <!-- TITLE: File Shares -->
 <!-- SUBTITLE: -->

-# Connecting to file shares
+# Connecting to File Shares

-File shares is a popular choice for storing datasets due to its ubiquitousness, ease of use, and hierarchical structure.
+File shares are a popular choice for storing datasets due to its ubiquitousness, ease of use, and hierarchical structure.
 Datagrok provides an easy way to connect to it and use files in a secure, manageable way.

-## Adding a file share
+## Adding a File Share

 In Datagrok, file share is a [data connection](data-connection.md), and as such inherits all its properties and features, such as privileges.